 The machete may be unable to cut through thick pieces of wood, but doing so, it still held its edge very well.
 This is due to its relatively thin blade and spine.
 On the other hand, it excels in chopping up fairly stout bushes and branches.

 Its handle is made of thermoplastic rubber (TPR) which is wrapped around the tang of the machete.
 The TPR handle is exceedingly durable and its ergonomic design is made to fit any hand size.
 Sweaty hands won’t be a problem when wielding this machete; its faux pigskin texture provides additional grip.

-CRKT has made a machete that is functional and robust, that is light on your wallet.
-It’s an effective and affordable choice for outdoorsmen, adventurers, and survivalists.
-Its cutting prowess and durability can match more expensive machetes on the market.
+CRKT has made a machete that is functional and robust, that is also light on your wallet.
+It’s one of the effective and affordable machetes for outdoorsmen, adventurers, and survivalists.
+Its cutting prowess and durability can match the more higher end machetes.

 The Kraton nylon handle is easy to grasp and is very comfortable as well, you’ll feel extra secure with this type of grip.
 Another amazing feature of this machete is its weight distribution; it’s only a tad bit front-heavy making each swing easy to handle.

 The Ontario Spec Plus Gen II is an amazing outdoorsman knife.
 Reliability, sharpness, and comfort, it has everything you might need to hack your way around the jungle.